Pests and Diseases

 Practice good sanitation

-• Clean up fallen leaves from diseased plants, bag and dispose in landfill
+• Clean up fallen leaves from diseased plants, bag and dispose of in a landfill

 • Prune out diseased branches and dispose properly

-• Wear disposable gloves and wash clothing when working around plants know to be infected with easily spread diseases such as boxwood blight
+• Wear disposable gloves and wash clothing when working around plants known to be infected with easily spread diseases such as boxwood blight.

-• Remove dead plant material from vegetable garden where insects can overwinter
+• Remove dead plant material from vegetable gardens where insects can overwinter

 Catch pest problems early before they become harder to control